 - Don’t show up unprepared.
 Don’t fumble about searching for documents, or end the call early and reschedule.
 Be focused when running a meeting.

 - Don’t invite anyone without their express permission.
-Imagine how you’d feel if a call was sprung on you without knowledge.
+Imagine how you’d feel if a call was sprung on you without knowing.

 - Don’t record a conversation unless you have everyone’s approval.
 It’s not only poor etiquette—it’s illegal.